pavelsolis/Git-GitHub-Primer/README.md

 ```

 ### Naming Conventions <a name="naming"></a>
-Use meaningful branch names.

-Based on the previous two sources, I will use a forward slash separator and the following branching categories and rules:
+Branch names have the following structure: category/type/type-name.

+The branching categories are:
 - `dev` branch off from `main` and merge back into `main`.
 It is a permanent branch.
 - `ftr` branch off from `dev` and merge back into `dev`.
 It is a temporary branch.
 - `fix` branch off from `main` or `dev` and merge back into `main` or `dev`.
-It is a temporary branch. `fix` branches deal with bugs found in the `dev` branch or in the `main` branch (due to a -recent- merge from the `dev` branch).
+It is a temporary branch.

+Most of the branches that will be used are feature `ftr` branches because `dev` is a permanent branch and `fix` branches are mainly used to correct bugs found in the `dev` branch or in the `main` branch (due to a -recent- merge from the `dev` branch).

-Since `dev` is a permanent branch and `fix` branches are mainly used to correct bugs, most of the branches that will be used are feature `ftr` branches.
-Therefore, naming conventions are needed to differentiate between them; also since `fix` branches can be branched off from `main` *or* `dev`, it will be useful to distinguish between them.
-Thus, these are the naming conventions for the temporary branches:
+These are the naming conventions to distinguish the temporary (feature and fix) branches:
 - To distinguish a `fix` branched off from `main` or `dev`, the names of `fix` branches will begin with: `fix/mst` or `fix/dev`.
 - There can be three types of feature branches and so `ftr` can take any of three tokens: `data`, `code`, `docs`.
   - `data` branches deal with raw or analytic data so this token will be followed by: `raw` and `ans`.